pqrs-org/Karabiner-Elements/docs/DEVELOPMENT.md

 `karabiner_grabber` uses this method by using `Karabiner-VirtualHIDDevice`.

 Note: `handleReport` fails to treat events which usage page are `kHIDPage_AppleVendorKeyboard` or `kHIDPage_AppleVendorTopCase` on macOS 10.11 or earlier.

-### IOKit call IOHIKeyboard::dispatchKeyboardEvent in kext

-It requires posting HID usage page and usage.

-Caution: IOHIDValue observers cannot receive events that are posted via `dispatchKeyboardEvent`.

 ### IOHIDPostEvent